jalacloud/Certifications/Microsoft/sc-200/Learning Goals and Objectives.md

       - Detects suspicious behaviours on devices
       - Can be remediated automatically
       - Stops attacks as they occur

+    There are two (2) types of functions you can perform on a device in MDE;
+      1. Containment Actions
+      2. Investigation Actions

 ## 2 - Mitigate threats using Microsoft Defender for Cloud (20–25%)